DEM0NAssissan7/desktop-icons-neo/README.md

 ![Image of Desktop Icons: Neo](https://github.com/DEM0NAssissan7/desktop-icons-neo/blob/main/Desktop%20Icons:%20Neo.jpg)

-# A few notable features include:
+## A few notable features include:

- * Customizable icon shapes
+ * Heavily extensive icon and desktop customization
  * Performance improvements
- * General polish
+ * General polish and bug fixes

-Keep in mind that the extension is still an early beta and has many bugs.
+Keep in mind that the extension is still an early beta and still has many bugs.
 Feel free to try to fix them and submit your code here!

 ## Current version